vinothdinakar/pow/README.md

-#Proof of Work
+# Proof of Work

-Basic exaplme for finding a SHA256 hash and finding a hash with matching pattern
+Basic example for finding a SHA256 hash and finding a hash with matching pattern

 Use `npm install` to install the dependencies